 Commercial Import Permits

 Each product listed on a commercial import permit for veterinary biologics, has undergone a scientific regulatory review.
 A detailed product file must be prepared by the manufacturer and submitted to the CFIA-CCVB for review.
 Furthermore, the product must be an approved product (licensed/registered by the regulatory authorities) in the country of origin.
 The product file contains research data, proprietary information concerning production, testing, formulation and materials of animal origin as well as specifications for storage, use, labelling, packaging, etc. The safety, purity, potency and efficacy of the product must be demonstrated by the data and information submitted for review.
 Cost recovery fees must be paid for the preliminary application review, in-depth consideration of the application, and issuance of the initial commercial import permit (if the product is accepted for registration by the CFIA).
 A satisfactory inspection of the manufacturing facility and the proposed Canadian importer by a CFIA veterinary inspector is also a requirement for product registration in Canada.
-These inspections are subject to fees for service, as well as full recovery of inspection travel expenses.
+These inspections are subject to fees for service.

 Frequently, the designated Canadian commercial importer is a subsidiary of the manufacturer located in Canada.
 They usually provide distribution, marketing and technical support to customers in Canada and may act as the regulatory affairs contact with the CFIA on behalf of the manufacturer for reporting suspect adverse events, product recalls and market withdrawal.
 A manufacturer may designate more than one importer and in this case each importer is subject to inspection and must pay for and be issued an import permit.
 Product must be shipped directly from the manufacturer to the designated importer.
 The importer is subject to inspection and is responsible for complying with all conditions stipulated on the import permit as well as the regulatory requirements related to veterinary biologics in the Health of Animals Act and Regulations.